-- 1. Prior to the acquisition of a school site, the District shall notify the affected local government entity of its intent to acquire the site. - 2.
-As soon as possible after this notice is given, representatives of the District and the affected local government entity shall meet to: - a. discuss information provided by the District as available regarding: - i. potential community impacts; - ii. approximate lot sizes; - iii. approximate building size and use; - iv. estimated student enrollment; - v. proposals for ingress and egress, parking, and fire lane location; and - vi. building footprint and location. - b. discuss concerns that each may have, including potential community impacts and site safety; - c. assess the availability of infrastructure for the site; and - d. discuss any fees that might be charged by the local governmental entity in connection with a building project. - 3.
-The local government entity may not, without the District's consent, disclose information provided by the District relating to a proposed school site acquisition prior to the District making a formal application to the local government entity relating to school construction.
+- Prior to the acquisition of a school site, the District shall notify the following of its intent to acquire the site: (1) an affected local entity, (2) the Utah Department of Transportation, and (3) an electrical corporation, gas corporation, or telephone corporation (as defined in Utah Code § 54-2-1) that provides service or maintains infrastructure within the immediate area of the proposed site. - As soon as possible after this notice is given, representatives of the District, the affected local government entity, and the Department of Transportation shall meet to: - a. discuss information provided by the District as available regarding: - i. potential community impacts; - ii. approximate lot sizes; - iii. approximate building size and use; - iv. estimated student enrollment: - v. proposals for ingress and egress, parking, and fire lane location; and - vi. building footprint and location. - b. discuss concerns that each may have, including potential community impacts and site safety; - c. assess the availability of infrastructure for the site; and - d. discuss any fees that might be charged by the local governmental entity in connection with a building project. - The local government entity may not, without the District's consent, disclose information provided by the District relating to a proposed school site acquisition prior to the District making a formal application to the local government entity relating to school construction.

-Utah Code § 53A-20-108(1), (4) (2015)
+Utah Code § 53A-20-108(1), (4) (2016)